-The wild success of Orgasm (first the blush in 1999, and then many spinoff products thereafter) has us mesmerized.
-First there's the name.
+The wild success of Orgasm (first the blush in 1999 and then many spinoff products thereafter) still has us mesmerized.
+First, there's the name.
 Clearly more controversial than most other brands would dare, Orgasm made waves in the beauty industry for its cheeky moniker.
 I'll never forget giggling about it in middle school during weekly trips to Sephora with my friends.
-We'd try it on, love the way it looked, but more than anything, we lived for the provocative and decidedly grown up way we felt while swiping it on.
+We'd try it on, love the way it looked, but more than anything, we lived for the provocative and decidedly grown-up way we felt while swiping it on.

 The name gave way to conversations about female sexuality for every other teenager who asked her mother to buy it for her.
 Suddenly, the word became less pornographic and more empowering.
 Plus, it's important to note the sheer skill it took to so perfectly re-create that certain flush with a wearable pinky-peach, glistening formula.

 In terms of its success, Nars had no idea how the public would react.
 "I never anticipated Orgasm becoming so successful.
 Looking back, I think the combination of the name and the shade made it so popular.
 Without such an audacious name, I don't know if it would have become so iconic."
-But it did, and fast.
+But it did—fast.
 Orgasm blush was the first blush I ever applied to my face, and the story's the same for most women I've spoken with.
-It's the number one-selling blush in the United States to this day.
+It's the number-one-selling blush in the United States to this day.

-A testament to its inclusiveness, the color is universal.
+A testament to its inclusivity, the color is universal.
 It truly looks good on any skin tone.
-I wondered if that was intentional, or if it just worked out that way purely by luck.
+I wondered if that was intentional or if it just worked out that way purely by luck.
 "Orgasm is special because it happens to suit all skin tones," Nars explained.
-"The pink color and subtle shimmer gives you a natural flush.
+"The pink color and subtle shimmer give you a natural flush.
 It’s flattering for so many women."

 I asked what other Nars products are always in his kit—because I couldn't end a conversation with a makeup artist without getting as many tips as possible.
-He was happy to oblige: "In my kit, you'll always find Nars Concealer ($25), the Pure Radiant Tinted Moisturizer ($44), Body Glow ($59), and Bronzing Powder ($39) in Laguna and Casino."
+He was happy to oblige: "In my kit, you'll always find Nars Radiant Creamy Concealer ($13) the Pure Radiant Tinted Moisturizer ($45), Body Glow ($59), and Bronzing Powder ($38) in Laguna and Casino."